core-wg/comi/draft-ietf-core-comi.md

 (2) SMIv2 specification:
-: A named module specifies a set of variables and "conceptual tables".
+: Optional part that consists of a named module which, specifies a set of variables and "conceptual tables".
 There is an algorithm to translate SMIv2 specifications to YANG specifications.